-For the upcoming year, the American watchmaker has updated its military-styled Atacama series of watches.
+For the upcoming year, the American watchmaker has updated its military-styled Atacama series.
 Soon to be offered as Luminox Atacama Field Day-Date 1945 (ref.
-A.1945), the new quartz watch is noticeably larger than the previous version and now features a slightly facelifted, more sober-looking dial.
+A.1945), the quartz-powered gadget is noticeably larger than the previous version and now features a slightly facelifted, more sober-looking dial.

-If you compare the new model to the 2010 MY Luminox Atacama Field Day-Date, you will immediately see that the dial of the watch features a more discrete, square-shaped date window at 3 hours that doesn’t look like it was ripped-off some IWC pilot’s watch.
+If you compare the new model to the 2010 Atacama Field Day-Date, you will immediately see that the dial features a more discrete, square-shaped date window at 3 hours that doesn’t look like it was ripped-off some IWC “aviator”.

 Since the “15” minute marker was moved to the left of the aperture, there is now (almost) enough real estate to place the “3” numeral thus making the dial look more consistent.

 As usual for Luminox, the timekeeper features their proprietary T25-type LLT technology with tiny glass tubes filled with tritium: a radioactive gas that glows much brighter than Superluminova and retains its luminous properties for at around 25 years (and the tubes can be easily swapped for new ones if need be).

 The watch has also grown in size.
 The original measured only 42 mm in diameter and could be considered too small by the bigger guys.

 This one, however, measures whole 45 millimeters, which makes it good even for competing bodybuilders although I personally don’t care much about its thickness: measuring almost 15 millimeters from solid bottom to the sapphire top (the synthetic crystal features antireflective coating, by the way, although I am not sure how durable it is,) it is just way too thick for a timekeeper that is animated by a hair-thin quartz caliber.
 Well, I am sure that guys at the Luminox marketing department know what they are doing, but it would still be nice to have a slimmer version to choose from.